Abstract Submission Guidelines

 Q: How many co-authors and scientific coordinators can I have?

-The Scientific Paper should have 1 AUTHOR, maximum 2 CO-AUTHORS and maximum 2 SCIENTIFIC COORDINATORS.
+All Scientific Papers should have 1 FIRST AUTHOR, maximum 2 CO-AUTHORS and maximum 2 SCIENTIFIC COORDINATORS.

 Q: How do I format my Oral or Poster Presentation?

-Please see the presentation guidelines tab for more information.
+Please reffer to the ”Presentations” section for more information.

 Q: If I'm a co-author, am I an active participant or a passive one?